EasyTarget57/ai-flashcard-generator/README.md

 After import in Anki, you will have the deck.
 This is how it looks like.
 We have the audio (which auto plays) and the target language text.
 When you show answer you will see the translation and the pronunciation (if you added a Pronunciation column to your import).

+Note: for now the translation is only clearly visible in Anki light mode.

 ---

 ## Settings